precipitation / age hardening

 1. solution annealing

-2. quenching
+2. cooling

-Many nuclei are formed during quenching.
+Many nuclei (needed for later precipitation hardening) are formed during quenching.

-- the phase that is coherent in volume and generally occurs with a higher proportion is called matrix
+- The phase that is coherent in volume and generally occurs with a higher proportion is called matrix.

-- the newly formed phase is called precipitate
+- The newly formed phase is called precipitate.

 advantages of precipitation hardening